 Tesla Motors approved a budget of 52 US dollars for marketing purposes in the year 2017.
 To promote their product, they used a word-of-mouth referral programme to attract buyers.

-It was a unique strategy to promote their products among customers and attract buyers.
+Their innovative Tesla promotion strategy was designed to promote their products among customers and attract buyers in a distinctive way.

-Media releases and public relations activities had a significant impact on product promotion and positive brand awareness.
+Media releases and public relations activities had a significant impact on product promotion and positive brand awareness, aligning with the Brand Positioning of Tesla.

 As a part of Tesla's marketing strategy, the PR activities played a crucial role in spreading awareness.
-The surcharging stations on highways and charging ports at malls, restaurants, and hotels have the brand name Tesla written over them.
+In line with their Tesla promotion strategy the charging stations on highways and charging ports at malls, restaurants, and hotels proudly display the brand name Tesla over them.

 The Tesla marketing strategy was a zero-dollar marketing approach.
 The company's website is the main source for product deals and marketing.
 Online platforms like blogs and forums are also used for marketing and promotion purposes.